ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-When the `ReadWriteProcessMemory.cpp` application will write a 0xDEADBEEF value to the memory of target process, It is not guaranteed that the target process still has capability to continue its execution.
-Therefore, it is not recommended to use any Windows system services as target process for this test.
-You can launch Notepad application, and use it as a target process.
+Write operation to the random `0x001E0000` absolute address can crash the target process.
+Therefore, it is not recommended to use any Windows system services as target process to test this application.
+You can launch Notepad and use it as a target process.

 This is an algorithm to launch `ReadWriteProcessMemory.cpp` application:

-1. Launch a Notepad application.
+1. Launch a Notepad.
-2. Get PID of the Notepad process with the Windows Task Manager application.
+2. Get a PID of the Notepad process with the Windows Task Manager.
 3. Assign the Notepad process's PID to the `pid` variable in this line of the `main` function:
 ```C++
 DWORD pid = 5356;